Submitty/submitty.github.io/_docs/instructor/rainbow_grades.md

 2. **Obtain the Rainbow Grades Chart Software**
-   On your local computer (recommended so you can preview the results before posting), checkout the [Submitty RainbowGrades repository](https://github.com/Submitty/RainbowGrades/archive/master.zip) so you have access to the [Rainbow Grades code](https://github.com/Submitty/RainbowGrades/tree/master/).
+   On your local computer (recommended so you can preview the results before posting), download or checkout the [Submitty RainbowGrades repository](https://github.com/Submitty/RainbowGrades/archive/master.zip) so you have access to the [Rainbow Grades code](https://github.com/Submitty/RainbowGrades/tree/master/).
    We recommend you put this in a convenient top-level directory, separate from the materials for a specific course.